-Measurements were previously collected at this location beginning in 1995 and measurements collected using the E-23 protocol in 1999, 2000, 2001, 2003 and 2005 and 2007.
-E-106 measurements have been collected every other year since 2013, however, between the 2013 and 2015 measurements this ramp was completely redesigned.
+Measurements were previously collected at this location beginning in 1995; however, those collected for the E-23 program started in 1999 and were followed in 2000, 2001, 2003 and 2005 and 2007.
+The E-106 and E-123 measurements have been collected every other year since 2013, however, between the 2013 and 2015 measurements the ramp was redesigned altering the driving mode.
 Previously it was a tightly curved uphill (4.6°) interchange ramp with average speeds around 21 mph.
-The redesigned interchange reduced both the curvature and the steepness (1°) of the previous ramp allowing average speeds to increase above 30 mph and loads to decrease.
+The redesigned interchange reduced both the curvature and the steepness (1°) of the ramp allowing average speeds to increase above 30 mph and loads to decrease.